 - I am fluent in English and Afrikaans

-- LinkedIn says I’m in the top 10% of 36 applicants for this job (I am proficient in Microsoft Office suite).
+- This ad has closed for the second time, and LinkedIn says I’m in the top 10% of 40 applicants for this job (I am proficient in Microsoft Office suite).

 My résumé tells my professional, work-experience story.
 What follows, from most recent to oldest, is my Spotify-specific work history.